 Robert James G. Pabustan was appointed as Assistant Vice President, Business Development in April 2024.
-He received his Bachelor of Arts degree in Humanities with the field of specialization in Business Administration from the Center for Research and Communication (now University of Asia & Description).
+He received his Bachelor of Arts degree in Humanities with the field of specialization in Business Administration from the Center for Research and Communication (now University of Asia & Decirity).
 He completed his Master's in Business Management degree with specialization in Finance from the Asian Institute of Management.
 He has held various positions in PHINMA Group including as AVP Treasurer for SLTEC and in 2017 he was seconded to the Construction Materials Group where he served as AVP-Supply Chain.

 Troy A. Luna was elected as the Corporate Secretary in March 2017.
-He also acts as Corporate Secretary of PHINMA, Inc., and other PHINMA-related corporations such as the AU, COC, UPang, UI, SWU, SJCI, RC, RCL, UCL, PHINMA Education, Asian Plaza, Inc., UGC, PhilCement, ABCIC, Toon City Animation, Inc. and other unrelated companies such as TCL Sun, Inc., Newminco Pacific Mining Corporation and Philippine Business for Education, Inc., a Trustee of the Licensing Executives Society of the Philippines and a Trustee and President of the Intellectual Property Alumni Association .
+He also acts as Corporate Secretary of PHINMA, Inc., and other PHINMA-related corporations such as the AU, COC, UPang, UI, SWU, SJCI, RC, RCL, UCL, PHINMA Education, Asian Plaza, Inc., UGC, PhilCement, ABCIC, Toon City Animation, Inc. and other unrelated companies such as TCL Sun, Inc., Newminco Pacific Mining Corporation and Philippine Business for Education, Inc., a Trustee of the Licensing Executives Society of the Philippines and a Trustee and President of the Intellectual Property Alumni Association.
 He was elected as Director of the Company on November 5, 2020 until April 2021.
 He holds a Liberal Arts in Economics degree from the De La Salle University.
 He is a lawyer by profession, having earned his Bachelor of Laws degree from the Ateneo de Manila University School of Law in 1986 and was admitted to the Philippine Bar in 1987.
 He is a Senior and name Partner of the Migallos & Luna Law Offices.
+He attended the PHINMA Group Annual Corporate Governance Enhancement Session on October 2, 2023 on Data Analytics and Artificial Intelligence (AI), Workplace Reimagined and Overview of Corporate Governance conducted by SGV & Co.